 Sea Grant requires that non-federal cost-share (a.k.a. matching funds) support in the amount of at least 50 percent of the Sea Grant funds requested be provided under this Call.
-For example, if \$50K is requested from Sea Grant, the proposal's budget page should demonstrate an additional \$25K of non-federal cost-share.
-Investigators are strongly encouraged to contribute this level of cost-share because the NYSG Director has the authority to reject any pre-proposal or full proposal that does not do so.
+For example, if \$100K is requested from Sea Grant, the proposal's budget page must demonstrate an additional \$50K of non-federal cost-share.
+Additional cost-share (i.e., more than 50%) is strongly encouraged and will be viewed favorably.